Finding search terms to use

 MeSH (Medical Subject Headings) is the thesaurus used by PubMed.
 It also works well enough in other medical databases as well, even though most databases have their own thesaurus.

 How to combine your search terms

 Sometimes the correct search term is not enough, you might need to combined them, AND, OR, NOT works in most databases.
-Read more about Combining search terms.
+Read more about Search Techniques.

 How can I get hold of the full text article?

 Click on the blue "Läs hela" button, which you can find in all the libraries databases.
 The journal/article will appear if the libraries have online access, if that is not the case you can order the article from the libraries.
 For more information read Access a full text article.

 To access the libraries online journals outside the Stockholm County Council IP-area, you need a proxy-account.

 Search in PubMed

 PubMed is the largest medical database.
 Most of the content is medical, but nursing and psychiatry are also included.

 The libraries have a vast amount of databases that can be of use, depending on your search query.
 In the database list you can sort the databases according to subject.